-Below you will find some recommendations for places and activities to do during your visit to Iguazu Falls.
-Don’t forget to have a look at our special section of Iguazu Falls Packages, that can help you plan your perfect trip!
+Below you will find some recommendations for places and activities to do during your visit to Iguazú Falls.
+Don’t forget to have a look at our special section of Iguazú Falls Packages, that can help you planning your perfect trip!

 |Iguazu Falls Tours by Say Hueque Argentina Journeys||Argentina Tours: Iguazu Falls, Buenos Aires & Rio de Janeiro||One-Day Iguazu Falls Tours|

-Sendero Verde: An old footpath into the forest is the basis of this 600m trail that allows the visitor to go deep into the heart of the Misionera vegetation- it takes you to “Estacion Cataratas”- no stairs.
+Sendero Verde: An old 600 m footpath into the forest that allows the visitor to go deep into the heart of the Misione’s vegetation.
+It takes you also to “Estación Cataratas” and the beginning of the uper and lower walkways, and have no no stairs.

 Upper Circuit: This path offers a walk through the upper falls area.
-It is about 650 meters long and presents an overall panoramic view.
-No stairs.
+It is about 1700 meters long and presents an overall panoramic view, of several waterfalls like El Salto Dos Hermanas and San Martín.
+There are no stairs and it’s open till 5:20 pm.

-Lower Circuit: On this path you will “feel” the spirit of the forest.
-It is a circular path of about 1700 meters that leads to 8 viewpoints of major importance.
-Here you can take the Boat for the “Gran Aventura” that will take you right under the waterfall.
-Also, you can make the “Aventura nautica” that it is shorter than the other.
+Lower Circuit: On this path you will “feel” the spirit of the forest and be really closed to waterfalls.
+It is a circular path of about 1400 meters that leads to 8 stunning viewpoints.It’s opne till 5:10 pm.
+From here you can take the “Gran Aventura” tour, a boat that will take you right under the waterfall.

-This viewpoint west of the town center stands high above the turbulent reddish-brown confluence of the Iguazú and Paraná rivers, which also form the Triple Frontera, or Tri Border.
-A mini pale-blue-and-white obelisk reminds you you’re in Argentina; across the Iguazú River is Brazil’s green-and-yellow equivalent; farther away, across the Paraná, is Paraguay’s, painted red, white, and blue.
+This viewpoint west of town center stands high above the turbulent reddish-brown confluence of the Iguazú and Paraná rivers, which also form the Triple Frontera, or Tri Border.
+A mini pale-blue-and-white obelisk reminds you that you’re still in Argentina; across the Iguazú River sits itsBrazilian green-and-yellow equivalent and farther away, across the Paraná, is the third of them, the Paraguay’s obelisk, painted on red, white, and blue like the Paraguayan flag.

-Rainforests throughout the world are under threat from human activity, and Argentina’s are no exception.
+Rainforests throughout the world are under threat due to human activity, and Argentina’s are no exception.
 This unique place aims to both preserve threatened native tree species, and expand visitors’ appreciation of the local ecology.

 Designed to ‘capture the conscience of man’ (an aripuca is a trap used by the Guaraní to catch small animals) this interesting structure is made entirely from the timber of 29 different endangered native tree species.
 While this might sound contradictory, the timber is all salvaged, and the trap itself is a work of art, looking remarkably like a 10m-high (32ft) beaver’s lodge.
 Tours of the site are designed to raise awareness of forest conservation and to encourage sponsors.
 Patrons can either adopt a tree for 30 years, or for life, and are encouraged to visit their ‘child’ to check on its progress.